lixinW/ship-hats-docs/tools/gitlab/gitlab-overview.md

 # GitLab

-SHIp-HATS provides GitLab software-as-a-service offering.
+SHIP-HATS provides GitLab software-as-a-service offering.
 With this service offering, you only need to sign up and start using GitLab.

+Before you begin, familiarize yourself with GitLab using the following resources:

 - [GitLab CI/CD](https://docs.gitlab.com/ee/ci/)
 - [Get started with GitLab CI/CD](https://docs.gitlab.com/ee/ci/quick_start/)